 Lots of People Talk about Dried Plants and Flowers on the Internet

 Some months ago I joined a group on Facebook devoted to decluttering.
 At the time, I wanted to see what other people were offering around decluttering, as I was creating my own course (Declutter from the Heart) on the subject.

-One time, in that group, a woman asked advice on what to do with the bouquet of red roses.
+One time, in that group, a woman asked advice on what to do with a bouquet of red roses.
 Her husband had given it to her on their wedding day.

 Immediately, lots of women offered their advice on how to best dry the roses and how to display them in the home.